 The Play-Debref-Replay method of science is a good format for this activity (see the resource).

-(Not as ideal: students simply pour water over a pile of sand, scooping more water from the end of the tray.)
+(Another method, but which does not show erosion as well with the high water flow: students simply pour water over a pile of sand, scooping more water from the end of the tray.)

-After about 5 mins, the teacher will need to raise the siphon system up, on a book or something, to keep the flow rate up, then again after another little while.
+After 5 or so mins of water flow, the teacher will need to raise the siphon system up, placing a book or block under the jug, to keep the flow rate up, then again after another little while.

 If students need ideas of actions to focus on the water flow: